davdtheemonk/davdtheemonk/README.md

 Hi there...

 My name is David and I'm a computer science student from Kenya

-🏃I write a bunch of lines on some editor and I guess thats a super power.
+## About Me
+>  dev📝
+Mildly Active 🏃‍♂️

+## Career & Other Fun Stuff

+ I like building stuff 💼👨‍💻

-I built my blog from scratch (Front-end and Back-end)!!Read it or else!!!
+I built my blog from scratch (Front-end and Back-end)!!Read it🧘!!!
 <a href="https://what-the-bug.tk/">Here🚀</a>